akulife/darkarp/README.md

 # About tool
-"darkarp.py is a basic ARP (Address Resolution Protocol) spoofing tool written with Python programming language, which also implements packet sniffing.
+"darkarp.py is a basic ARP (Address Resolution Protocol) spoofing tool written with Python programming language, which also implements HTTP packet sniffing.
 <hr />

 # Installation